-For the 19thedition edition of "Rendez-vous aux Jardins," botanical gardeners welcome you from all over Europe to explore the theme of "gardens facing climate change."
-The event, organized by the Ministry of Culture, will take place from Friday, June 3 to Sunday, June 5, 2022.
-And the good news is that the Jardin Des Plantes in Montpellier will be participating for two days.
+For the 19thth edition of “Rendez-vous aux Jardins,” gardeners and botanists welcome you from across Europe to explore the theme “Gardens in the Face of Climate Change.”
+The event, organized by the Ministry of Culture, will take place from Friday, June 3, to Sunday, June 5, 2022.
+And here’s some good news: the Jardin Des Plantes in Montpellier will be participating for two days.

-What are the "Rendez-vous aux jardins"?
+What exactly is “Rendez-vous aux jardins”?

-Starting on Friday, June 3, nearly 2,200 gardens will open their doors, offering moments of joy and discovery.
-It's an opportunity to share with family and friends through a wide range of activities.
-Throughout the weekend, visitors will be able to interact with experts on nature conservation measures, with the aim of raising awareness about the protection of biodiversity, which is essential to the well-being of all living things.
-In addition, in recent years, thanks to successful European cooperation, many countries have participated, including Germany, Portugal, Croatia, Italy, Poland, and France.
-This is an opportunity to discover splendid gardens, including the Jardin des Plantes at the Faculty of Medicine in Montpellier.
+Starting Friday, June 3, nearly 2,200 gardens will open their gates, offering moments of joy and discovery.
+It’s an opportunity to share with family and friends through a wide range of activities.
+Throughout the weekend, visitors will be able to interact with experts on nature conservation measures, with the goal of raising awareness about the protection of biodiversity, which is essential to the well-being of all living things.
+Furthermore, in recent years, thanks to successful European cooperation, many countries have joined the initiative, including Germany, Portugal, Croatia, Italy, Poland, and France.
+This is an opportunity to discover splendid gardens, including the Jardin des Plantes at the Montpellier Faculty of Medicine.

-And how are things going at the Jardin des Plantes?
+And what's the situation like at the Jardin des Plantes?

-The Jardin des Plantes at Montpellier's Faculty of Medicine is opening its doors this year for the 19th time.
-In groups of 25, you will discover the garden's iconic features through 14 tours based on recurring themes such as "Bees and humans in 2022,""Aromatics and the five senses" or general tours.
-All passionate about botany, our five gardener-botanists will don their guide hats for a weekend to show you how plants are adapting to climate change in their respective areas.
-The aim of these two days is to encourage interaction between our botanist-gardeners and the general public, but also to raise awareness among young and old alike of the importance of preserving and promoting the Faculty's Jardin des Plantes.
-Come and discover this iconic Montpellier landmark in a new light.
-We look forward to seeing you there!
+The Jardin des Plantes at the Montpellier Faculty of Medicine is opening its doors this year for its 19th annual event.
+In groups of 25, you’ll explore the garden’s iconic sites through 14 guided tours, focusing on recurring themes such as “Bees and Humans in 2022,” “Herbs and the Five Senses Plots,” or general tours.
+All passionate about botany, our five gardener-botanists—who will don the role of guides for the duration of the weekend—will present how plants are adapting to climate change in their respective areas.
+The goal of these two days is to foster interaction between our gardeners-botanists and the general public, as well as to raise awareness among young people and adults alike about preserving and promoting the Faculty’s Jardin des Plantes.
+An iconic site in Montpellier, come discover it with fresh eyes.
+We look forward to seeing many of you there!

 • Fri, June 3 – 1:00 p.m.

-Bees and humans in 2022
+Bees and Humans in 2022

 by Jeff Fauveau and the APIS SCHOLA association

-• General tour of the Garden
+• General Tour of the Garden

 by Emmanuel Spicq